OpenSauce04/HTMLoader/README.md

 To connect to the menu on a game console (may or may not work propperly depending on what you are using), follow steps 1-6, then go to the console's internet browser and enter `<computer's ipv4>:8000`

-If you have any problems with it feel free to ask for help in an issue
+If you have any problems, please file an issue.
+## Themes
+To pick a theme, first look in the `menu/theme` folder.

+When you want to try out a theme, copy the name of the theme's folder, and paste it into `theme.txt` in the `menu` folder, for example "cherry".